Shares

 Examples of non-renounceable deals with unlimited overs

-This list tracks companies which offered retail shareholders unlimited overs in a non-renounceable capital raising.
+This list provides almost 50 examples of capital raisings which offered retail shareholders unlimited overs in a non-renounceable capital raising.
 There have been dozens of examples over the years but in recent years the trend has been to pre-cap "overs" based on a percentage of entitlement, such as 50%.
-See this list for examples of that practice.
+See this list for examples of that unfair practice which increases the chances of a retail shortfall going to big end of town under-writers.

 Aeris Resources (AIS), October 2018: announced a 1-for-2 at 20c to raise $26.7 million and the $6.7m retail component attracted $2.05 million with 593k in overs.
 Good disclosure in the outcome announcement and $4.5 million ended up coming from the under-writers.